How to Take Measurements for A Dress: By Your Body Type [Infographic]

 How to find your waist size

 Most people say the waist is the narrowest point of the torso, but this definition doesn’t work for all body types.
 To help, lean to one side and find where your body creases.
-Starting at your bellybutton, bring the measuring tape up to the fold.
+Starting at your belly button, bring the measuring tape up to the fold.
 Pull the tape straight across your back so that it appears at the same spot on the other side, then bring the opposite end down to your belly button.
 If this sounds confusing, check out the infographic for a visual guide!

-How to find your hip size
+How to find your hip measurement

 How to find your inseam

 To find your inseam, measure from the underside of your pelvic area (where the leg connects to the hips) to the bottom of your ankle.
-Round to the nearest half inch.
+Round to the nearest half-inch.

 Measuring your body accurately can be tricky the first few times.
 Here are some tips to help:

 - Relax – don’t clench your muscles or hold your breath.
 You want to measure your body as it appears naturally so you’ll be comfortable wearing the clothes you order.
 The measuring tape should lay gently against your body just as the fabric would.

 - Hold the tape taut and, when measuring your bust and hips, parallel to the ground.

 - Retake your measurements every three months to account for natural changes in your body.